 The current value will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.

 7.2.11.3.2 Density simulation

 In order to simulate density/volume measurement, the operator can define a "density measured value."
 If volume measurement is assigned to an output, it will change depending on mass flow and density simulation.
 All outputs will perform based on the simulated measured value.